 Commandment #9: Thou shalt not bear false witness against what’s really going on in your business

 Process mapping should expose the good and the bad about what’s happening in your business and shouldn't gloss over the "bad" or unexpected things.
 It’s by surfacing the truth about what's happening that you'll be able to identify what needs to change.

 Commandment #10: Thou shalt not covet your neighbour’s process mapping software

 Whether you choose to use process mapping software is a matter of choice (see Do You REALLY Need Process Mapping Software? for more on this) as you can certainly get started with pen and paper or a basic Microsoft tool.
-Process mapping software does have some really useful features but you can’t expect software to be a silver bullet if all the other elements for creating great process maps are not in place.
-Follow these commandments and you’ll be well placed to be creating powerful and effective process maps for your organization.
+It does have some really useful features but you can't expect software to be a silver bullet if all the other elements for creating great process maps are not in place.
+Follow these commandments and you'll be well placed to be creating powerful and effective process maps for your organization.